VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 ## Component Stack

-As I mentioned, we have built our component library on React, which is what we recommended but is also, for our risk-averse government customer, the safe choice given its backing by Facebook, [its market penetration](https://insights.stackoverflow.com/survey/2021#section-most-popular-technologies-web-frameworks), and [its popularity](https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-webframe-want).
+As I mentioned, we build our component library with React, which is what we recommended but is also, for our risk-averse government customer, the safe choice given its backing by Facebook, [its market penetration](https://insights.stackoverflow.com/survey/2021#section-most-popular-technologies-web-frameworks), and [its popularity](https://insights.stackoverflow.com/survey/2021#most-loved-dreaded-and-wanted-webframe-want).

 But React is the easy part.
-Let's look at other parts of the component stack as it stands now.
+Let's look at other parts of the component stack.

 ### TypeScript